JonathanToro/jekyll-now/_posts/2014-3-3-Hello-World.md

 ![alt text]({{ site.baseurl }}/images/traffic_by_month.png)

 After finding this out we decided to analyze what time of day were the stations seeing the most traffic.
-My hypothesis was that these stations were busy during the commuting hours
+My hypothesis was that these stations were busy during the commuting hours.
+The following graph confirmed my hypothesis.

 will finish tomorrow